florian/xStore/docs/api-documentation.md

 ### Prefix

 The prefix is used when saving keys.
-This allows seperate stores with different prefixes to save values under the same key.
+This allows separate stores with different prefixes to save values under the same key.

 ```js
 var user = new xStore("user:", localStorage);